 With a strong passion to see Guam achieve greater political status, he authored the law that initially created the Guam Commission on Self-Determination which conducted the 1982 plebiscite on self-determination.
 That set the pace for a closer union with the U.S. and a formal request to be a U.S. Commonwealth.
-A number of legislation seeking that status had been introduced in Congress by the Guam Delegate but it got bogged down in the negotiation between the federal representatives and the Guam commission.
+Legislation seeking that status had been introduced in Congress by the Guam Delegate but it got bogged down in negotiation between the federal representatives and the Guam commission.

-A long-time proponent for Guam's full integration in the Union of States, he is now the chairman of the Guam Statehood Task Force advocating statehood in the coming self-determination plebisicite.
+A long-time proponent for Guam's full integration in the Union of States, he is now the chairman of the Guam Statehood Task Force advocating statehood in the coming self-determination plebiscite.

 In July 1981, the Guam National Guard was officially established.
 With prior service in the U.S. Army, he joined the unit and earned a direct commission as a major in the Army Guard in 1982.
-Now a full colonel and having served three years as the second in command, he was appointed the Adjutant General in 1992 by then Gov. Joseph F. Ada and served for over two years in that position.
+Now a full colonel and having served three years as the Assistant Adjutant General, he was appointed the Adjutant General in 1992 by then-Gov. Joseph F. Ada and served for over two years in that position.
 He retired from Gov-Guam service in 1995 upon completion of his Guard tour of duty.